 Any undergraduate or graduate student currently enrolled and pursuing an A.S., B.Sc., M.Sc. or Ph.D. is eligible to participate.
 Each team will consist of three or four students.
 If a team has four students, the top three total scores will be used to calculate a team score.
-If a team has three students, all three scores will be used to calculate the Students will be organized into teams consisting of four members.
+If a team has three students, all three scores will be used to calculate the team score.
 A team may be composed of: (a) graduates, (b) undergraduates, or (c) combination (graduates and undergraduates).
 A combination team must compete as a graduate team; however, the undergraduate students remain eligible for individual undergraduate awards.
 There is no restriction on the number of teams a college or university may enter in the contest.
 If a college or university does not have sufficient students for a team, up to three students may enter as individuals.